justine123/mgr/README.md

 - ...

 ## Car detection
-In while loop, cars are detected.
+In while loop, cars are detected, thanks to `cars.xml` classifier.
 The program is only looking for the cars with front windshield visible.

 ## Windshield detection and calibration
 In the next step, front windshield of each car is detected and calibrated, in order to get rectangular shape.

 ## Finding stickers
 On the windshield, program detects all the stickers and compares them to the ones in the database.
+Next, it validates the stickers' locations.

 ## Checking license plate
 If the program finds a sticker with a number, it is compared with the car's license plate.